Career Forum 2025

 • Marta Forai (Serbia)

 Expert in HRM and coaching, PCC.
-Member of Psi Chi – The International Honor Society in Psychology
+Member of Serbian Association of Behavioral and Cognitive Therapists

 • Tristram Hooley (UK)